pehq/Pehq-s-Universal-Gun-Framework-A-Modifiable-One-Too/README.md

 or...

-if that's outdated then you could use Argon to update the place with code from this repository.
+if the place file is outdated then you could use [Argon](https://github.com/argon-rbx/argon) to update the place file with code from this repository.

 # Information